clydeatmcm/GP1_ATMConsoleApp/README.md

 }
 ```

+💡 This C# code creates a basic ATM console app.
+It has a Program class with a Main method that shows two menus.
+The ShowMainMenu displays options to insert a card or exit, and the ShowSecureMenu offers choices for checking balance, depositing cash, withdrawing, viewing transactions, or logging out.

 5. Build and Run Your Application:
   - Save your changes by clicking File > Save All.
   - To build your project, go to the Build menu and select Build Solution.